Click the link above to download it. Let me know what you think in the comments!

 The CryptO'pinion?

-As platformers go, Rolling Ronny doesn't exactly break the mould but the addition of a skating clown is a rather odd idea that works (even if he has mad hair - well, just look at the hideous barnet - lol - brilliant).
+Rolling Ronny doesn't exactly break the mould, but the addition of a skating clown is an odd idea that works (even with his mad hair - just look at that hideous barnet - lol).
 There are a few niggles which I didn't care for, the most irritating is failing to collect enough cash for the bus fare.
-I hate that as I've done it many times!!
+I hated it when that happened!!

-However, there is something about this quirky and extremely entertaining game that I love.
-It's so much fun - for all the family - whilst offering a challenge that keeps you coming back for more.
-This ain't no lame Amiga port, it's obvious that a lot of love went into making Rolling Ronny.
+There is something about this quirky and extremely entertaining game that I love.
+It's so challenging and keeps you coming back for more.
+Also, this ain't no lame Amiga port - it's obvious that a lot of love went into making Rolling Ronny.
 One of the best platformers for the Atari ST. Yes, I actually said that.

 Floppy & hard disk versions from Klaz!